Forensic Rape Exam Information

-Report Exam: If a victims’ choses to have a “Report” Exam Forensic Exam, then the responding participants would include law enforcement, SANE (sexual assault nurse examiner) and an advocate.
+If a victim chooses to have a “Report” Exam Forensic Exam, then the responding participants would include law enforcement, SANE (sexual assault nurse examiner) and an advocate.
 Although the roles and responsibilities are unique and specific, the goal of this response is to be victim centered and is considered best practice for victims of sexual violence.

-PRCC Advocates: PRCC staff and advocates are available when a victim discloses, whether a victim chooses to report or not; have a non-report exam or a report exam; or a victim/patient simply desires to have an advocate present, or have access to information.
+PRCC advocates are available when a victim discloses, whether a victim chooses to report or not; have a non-report exam or a report exam; or a victim/patient simply desires to have an advocate present, or have access to information.
 This response will help empower victims to make sound decisions regarding options available as it pertains to them.

-Initial Response: It is most common for hospital facilities to be mandated reporters and will initially contact law enforcement, per their individual protocols and procedures.
-However, the victim still gets the final say so in whether an investigation is performed or not.
+It is most common for hospital facilities to be mandated reporters and will initially contact law enforcement, per their individual protocols and procedures.
+However, the victim still gets the final say in whether an investigation is performed or not.

 There is no right or wrong response after a sexual assault has occurred.
 This life altering crime is motivated by power, control and the need to humiliate another.
 Everyone responds and reacts differently and victims of this heinous crime most often find themselves confused, shocked, fearful and very uncertain about what was just forced upon them.